DOGS FIGHTING IN YOUR HOUSEHOLD: WHAT TO DO

 There are many other possibilities.
 My clients usually list 10 and 20 identified stressors.
 Be sure to include things that may cause even mild stress.
 The more stressors you can eliminate, the better.

-Dog to Dog Food Aggression and Other Stress Triggers
+Food Aggression in Dogs and Other Stress Triggers

 It’s often relatively easy to identify the immediate trigger for your dogs’ mutual aggression.
 It’s usually whatever happened just before the appearance of the hard stare, posturing, growls, and sometimes the actual fight.

 Tension over resources is a common trigger.
 Dog #1 is lying on his bed, happily chewing his deer antler, when Dog #2 approaches.
 Dog #1 tenses, signaling to #2 Dog, “This is mine and I’m not sharing.”